oSoc18/SmartFlanders-blog/_posts/2018-7-16-Example-Public-Toilets.md

 ---
 layout: post
-title: Example: accessibility of public toilets
+title: Accessibility of public toilets
 ---

 ## The current situation